andrew153d/CreamBrookTransferHeater/README.md

 | **120V Relays**        | Gates power to motors, controlled by Estop and mode selectors | -    |
 | **Optocoupler Module** | Converts signals to 5V for Arduino                            | -    |

-### Control Logic Summary
-1. System powers on and runs initialization checks on temperature probes.
-2. Reads mode selector switches and control buttons to determine state.
-3. On start, system sets the temperature setpoint and runs the transfer pump at 50%.
-The PID loop continuously reads temperatures.
-4. Once output temperature stabilizes, the system increases the transfer pump speed until the circulation pump reaches nearly 100% speed.

 ### Alarm & Fault Handling

 #### Beacon Indicators